OpenToontownTools/OpenLevelEditor/README.md

 ## Requirements
 ### ***IMPORTANT***
 * **You need a Panda3D build with [THIS](https://github.com/drewc5131/panda3d/commit/2b735df2d0b8f9880311a9a08a28c7ec684e9583) fix (You can just edit the .py file in your SDK) This reverts a change that completely breaks the TTLE and RTM.
 This is IMPORTANT!**
+* Toontown phase files that include all the dna files.
+[These](https://github.com/open-toontown/resources) work fine.
+* Basic knowledge on how streets are setup

 * Build yourself a copy of [Disyer's libtoontown](https://github.com/darktohka/libtoontown), and drop the .pyd files in the root directory.
 * Recent Panda3D build (1.10.7 or later) running on *__Python 3__*.
 This editor is NOT compatible with Python 2.x and will NOT ever be made compatible as Python 2.x is no longer supported.
-* Basic knowledge on how streets are setup
-* Toontown phase files that include all the dna files.
-[These](https://github.com/open-toontown/resources) work fine.
+* You can do the above two, or you can download [my copy](https://drive.google.com/file/d/1EbfuG4AaPpeaDKWWeZIxUckFTvYfRQbL/view?usp=sharing). of panda with the compatible libtoontown files in there.
+Just drag Panda3D-1.11.0-Py37-x64 to your C drive root directory and the libotp.pyd and libtoontown.pyd files to the root level editor directory.
+Note that the PYD files in here are ONLY compatible with MY copy of panda, so if you are using any other build you have to rebuild them yourself.

-~~### You can also pick up a pre-built build in the releases tab~~ *Coming Soon, however you can grab my build of panda3d and compatible builds of lib toontown with it [HERE](https://drive.google.com/file/d/1EbfuG4AaPpeaDKWWeZIxUckFTvYfRQbL/view?usp=sharing). you MUST use that panda build if you use the pyd files in that zip.*
+~~### You can also pick up a pre-built build in the releases tab~~ *Coming Soon*

 ## Credits
 * [drewcification](https://github.com/drewc5131) - Project Lead | Developer